Lapin0t/phd-manuscript/main/02_games.typ

 === Strong Bisimilarity

 #peio[intro nulle, citer @Levy11] Equipped with this new construction of
-coinductive fixpoints we will apply them, in the complete lattice of relations.
+coinductive fixpoints we will apply them, in the complete lattice of relations.#yann[Peut-être sans importance, mais le lattice en question est plus précisément celui des relations indexées sur une paire de type family fixées (comme tu le définies ci-dessous)]
 Bisimilarity (both strong and weak), are typically built on non-indexed automata, which moreover do not have _outputs_.
 As such they consist of a single relation, on such automata.
 As our automata (indexed interaction trees,